ankorstore/yokai/httpclient/README.md

 If no registry is provided in the `config` in `transport.NewMetricsTransportWithConfig(nil, config)`, the `prometheus.DefaultRegisterer` will be used a metrics registry

-If the provided config uses `NormalizeRequestPath=true` with the following `NormalizeRequestPathMasks`:
+If the provided config provides `NormalizeRequestPath` to `true` and with the following `NormalizeRequestPathMasks`:

 ```go
 map[string]string{